Guide for approved training GP Practices

-In certain cases, UK qualified GPs who fulfil the requisite criteria may not need to do the assessments, but may instead submit a portfolio of evidence (the portfolio route), followed by
+In certain cases, UK qualified GPs who fulfil the requisite criteria may not need to do the assessment, but may instead submit a portfolio of evidence (the portfolio route), followed by

 a 1-month placement.

-GPs from certain countries (currently Australia, New Zealand, South Africa and Canada) can apply for the ‘SPA’ (Single Process for Australia) route, whereby if they are eligible, they submit a portfolio of evidence to the RCGP.
+GPs from certain countries (currently Australia, New Zealand, South Africa and Canada) can apply for the CEGPR Streamlined route, whereby if they are eligible, they submit a portfolio of evidence to the RCGP.
 Successful candidates can proceed to a 3-month placement.

-Which practices are able to host an I&R doctor?
+Which practices are able to host our supervised clinical placements?

-Answer: Only training practices are generally allowed to host an I&R doctor, though this is different for doctors recruited via the International Recruitment Project (iGPR).
+Answer: Only approved training practices are generally allowed to host placements for our doctors.

 What is involved educationally with taking on an I&R doctor?